dotnet/runtime/docs/project/dogfooding.md

 dotnet restore
 dotnet publish
 ```
-Now your publication directory should contain your local built CoreFx binaries.
+Now your publication directory should contain your local built libraries binaries.

 #### 3 - Consuming subsequent code changes by overwriting the binary (Alternative 1)